UMKC-Law/DataSharingAgreement/Drafts/DSAPlusFERPA.md

 WHEREAS, {Goals of Agreement}

+Definitions
+a) "Disclose", "disclosure" or "re-disclosure" means to permit access to or the release, transfer or other communication of personally identifiable information contained in education records by any means, including oral, written or electronic means, to any party except the party identified as the party that provided or created the record.
+34 CFR §99.3.
+b) "FERPA" refers to the Family Educational Rights and Privacy Act of 1974 and for purposes of this Agreement means 20 U.S.C.
+1232g as well as all requirements of Part 99 of Title 34 of the Code of Federal Regulations (as amended in 2012), "Family Education Rights and Privacy."
+c) "Authorized representative" means an entity or individual designated by the {Data Supplier} to conduct, with the respect to Federal or State supported eduation programs, any audit or evaluation, or any compliance or enforcement activity in connection with Federal legal requirements that relate to these programs.
+34 CFR & 99.3.
+d) "Personally identifiable information" includes, but is not limited to: the student's name; the name of that student's parent or other family members; the address of the student or student's family; a personal identifier, such as the student's social security number, student number, or biometric record; other indirect identifiers, such as the student's date of birth, place of birth, and mother's maiden name; other information that, alone or in a combination, is linked or linkable to a specific student that would allow a reasonable person in the school community, who does not have perosnal knowledge oof the relevant circumstances, to identify the student with reasonable certainty; or, information reasonably believes knows the identity of the student to whom the education record relates.
+34 CFR § 99.3.
+e) "Education records" means records that are directly related to a student, and maintained by an educational agency or institution or by a party acting for the agency or institution.
+34 CFR §99.3.

 NOW THEREFORE in consideration of the mutual promises contained in the Agreement and other good and valuable consideration, the receipt and sufficiency of which is hereby acknowledged, the parties agree as follows:

 1. The City represents that it maintains the operating system that allows the User to access specific data sets.